jrottinghuis/mens-erger-je-niet/README.md

  ## Game Board

-A die in the appears in the corner of the player whos turn it is.
+A die in the appears in the corner of the player whose turn it is.
-A dotted line in the color of the current player around a position indicates a option for a move for that player.
+A dotted line in the color of the current player around a position indicates an option for a move for that player.
 For manual strategies, the user can click on this position to select it.
 A solid line in the color of that player indicated that this position has been chosen as the next move to make.
 For example, on the board below, the blue player (using a "ManualStrategy") threw a value of 2, has two options:
 1. move the pawn two positions forward from E6 to E8.